It’s no secret that growing a wholesale business means offering credit terms.

 SEE ALSO: Got An Inventory Purchasing Strategy For EOY?
 Here’s What You Need

-If you’re looking to get a bird’s eye view into your cash flow, we recommend Float Cash Flow Forecasting, get the big picture and view exactly what your cash flow will look like in several months or even longer.
+If you’re looking to get a bird’s eye view into your cash flow, we recommend Float Cash Flow Forecasting, to get the big picture and view exactly what your cash flow will look like in several months or even longer.

 Regular checks on DSO can help you proactively manage it.
 Here’s our five tips: